Administration of Student Conduct

 - The hearing shall be adversarial in nature and shall be conducted fairly and impartially, but the technical rules of evidence applicable to civil and criminal cases shall not apply.

 - Severance of Proceedings.
-In proceedings involving more than one accused student, severance, if requested in writing before or at the hearing, shall be granted by the Conduct Officer.
-Also, upon reasonable request submitted in writing by the student, the Conduct Officer or University Official may grant a continuance of the originally scheduled hearing.
-In all cases, the proceedings may be delayed no more than two times, each for a period of no longer than five business days.
+In proceedings involving more than one accused student, severance, if requested in writing before or at the hearing, shall be granted by the Hearing Board Chair.

 - The student against whom a Complaint has been made is entitled to know the nature and the source of the evidence used to support the Complaint; to cross‐examine witnesses against the student; to testify; and to present the testimony of witnesses and other evidence in the student’s behalf.
-In the absence of a waiver of the right against compulsory self‐incrimination, the testimony of a student whose suspension is being considered, given at the hearing, shall not subsequently be used in any criminal proceeding against the person.
-The Conduct Officer may require the separation of witnesses and may bar from the proceedings any person whose presence is not essential to the proceedings.
-No counter‐charges regarding the same incident shall be permitted to be filed pending final disposition of the original charge.
+In the absence of a waiver of the right against compulsory self‐incrimination, the testimony of a student whose academic status is being considered, given at the hearing, shall not subsequently be used in any criminal proceeding against the person.
+The Hearing Board Chair may require the separation of witnesses and may bar from the proceedings any person whose presence is not essential to the proceedings.
+No counter charges regarding the same incident shall be permitted to be filed pending final disposition of the original charge.

 - The student against whom a Complaint has been made shall be offered the opportunity to appear at the hearing alone or with another person, who may serve only in an advisory capacity.
-A person serving in an advisory capacity may not participate directly in the hearing or address the Conduct Officer on behalf of the student unless a communication difficulty exits that is sufficiently severe so as to prevent a fair hearing.
+A person serving in an advisory capacity shall be a NEOMED faculty, staff or student, but may not participate directly in the hearing or address the Conduct Officer on behalf of the student.
+The person serving in an advisory capacity may not be a blood relative or attorney unless a criminal charge related to the conduct offense is active and pending.

 - All hearings shall be closed to protect the student’s rights of confidentiality.
-A request for an open hearing, however, may be made to the Conduct Officer by the student charged and may be granted if warranted by the circumstances.
+A request for an open hearing, however, may be made to the Hearing Board Chair by the student charged and may be granted if warranted by the circumstances.

 - Credibility Determination.
-The Conduct Officer shall evaluate the points of view presented by the parties in conflict and shall determine if the preponderance of the evidence supports the conclusion that it the student committed the misconduct alleged in the Complaint.
+The Hearing Board shall evaluate the points of view presented by the parties in conflict and shall determine if the preponderance of the evidence supports the conclusion that it the student committed the misconduct alleged in the Complaint.

-- A copy of the Conduct Officer’s findings, including the procedures for appeal before the CAPP Executive Review Committee, shall be given to the student in writing within five business days from the conclusion of the hearing.
+- Decision.
+A copy of the Hearing Board’s decision, including the procedures for appeal, shall be given to the student in writing within three (3) business days from the conclusion of the hearing.

 - Strict Disciplinary Probation.
-Based on the Conduct Officer’s findings, the student may be placed on strict disciplinary probation, whereby placing the student in serious jeopardy with the University.
-This Sanction is invoked for a specified period of time, not to exceed twelve months from the date it is originally imposed.
-Notification of Sanctions will be made to appropriate University offices, including the student’s academic College.
+In the informal or formal resolution processes, the student may be placed on strict disciplinary probation.
+This Sanction is invoked for a specified period of time, not to exceed twelve (12) months from the date it is originally imposed.
+Notification of Sanctions will be made to appropriate University offices, including the student’s college.
 Students on disciplinary probation:

-- May be subject to additional stipulations as outlined by the Conduct Officer.
+- May be subject to additional stipulations as outlined by the Conduct Officer or Hearing Board; and/or

-- May be subject to automatic Dismissal or Immediate Administrative Suspension if allegations of further misconduct arise, including any violation of the terms of the disciplinary probation originally imposed.
+- May be subject to automatic dismissal or immediate interim administrative suspension if allegations of further misconduct arise, including any violation of the terms of the disciplinary probation originally imposed.

 - Disciplinary Suspension.
-This sanction is one of involuntary separation of the student from the University for a period not to exceed twelve months from the date of sanction.
-Notification of sanctions will be made to appropriate University offices, including the student’s academic College.
+This sanction, which may be imposed in the informal or formal resolution processes, is one of involuntary separation of the student from the University for a period not to exceed twelve (12) months from the date of sanction.
+Notification of sanctions will be made to appropriate University offices, including the student’s academic college.
 Students suspended:

 - Shall be assigned grades or marks which would be appropriate if they were withdrawing voluntarily.